Air Conditioning Repair St. Louis

-To fix this issue, your technician will inspect the condensate lines and drip pan.
+Your technician will inspect the condensate lines and drip pan to fix this issue.
 They will clear any clogs and may be treated for algae growth to prevent clogs in the future.

 Broken Compressor Fan

-Your technician will diagnose the issue that’s preventing the outdoor fan from working properly.
+Your technician will diagnose the issue preventing the outdoor fan from working correctly.
 The fan will be repaired if necessary, and the outside unit will be inspected to see whether the problem has caused any further damage to the system.